AKLLaursen/powerfor/README.md

 # `powerfor` An R Package for Electricity Forecast Comparison

 ## Introduction
 This package provides all code used in the master thesis entitled *An Empirical Comparison of Models for  Forecasting Electricity Prices* written by **Andreas Keller Leth Laursen**.
 All code is written and maintained by the same author.
 Due to time constraint, the code is a bit messy.
-Thus a torough description is given here.
+Thus a thorough description is given here.

 ## Installation
 You can install `powerfor` from github using `devtools` by running: